A Function Based on Chebyshev Polynomials as an Alternative to the Sinc Function in FIR Filter Design: Appendix 1: The Grace Filter Coefficients Program

 \section{Appendix 1: The Grace Filter Coefficients Program}

-The program Grace is based on Equations 2, 8 and 15.
-It departs from the text in that the range of the coefficient subscripts, \emph{i}, is $\left[1,...\,2m+1\right]$ instead of $\left[-m,...\,m\right]$.
-Also, the subscripts on \emph{u} and \emph{v} used in the text for clarity are superfluous and have been dropped.
-The use of absolute value in assigning $x^{2}$ may seem redundant but it guarantees exact symmetry in the filter coefficients.
-Even slight asymmetry in the values of the coefficients can significantly reduce the accuracy of the calculations of the filter frequency response.
+The program Grace is based on Equations 1.3, 3.1 and 7.1.
+It departs from the text in that the range of the coefficient subscripts, \emph{i}, is $\left[1,...\,2m-1\right]$ instead of $\left[-m,...\,m\right]$.
+The zero-valued coefficients at the ends of the interval are not calculated.
+The subscripts on \emph{u} and \emph{v} (Equation 1.3) used in the text for clarity are superfluous and have been dropped. {}

 {}